 let len = calculate_length(&s1);

 The &s1 syntax lets us create a reference that refers to the value of s1 but does not own it.
-Because it does not own it, the value it points to will not be dropped when the reference stops being used.
+Because the reference does not own it, the value it points to will not be dropped when the reference stops being used.

 Likewise, the signature of the function uses & to indicate that the type of the parameter s is a reference.
 Let’s add some explanatory annotations: